 8 – Amherst (Up 2)

-Lord Jeffs got past Tufts this weekend.
+No surprise the Lord Jeffs got past Tufts this weekend.
 And Amherst has done nothing but win since they lost to Wesleyan and Trinity a few weekends prior, but this is another team that right now I feel more comfortable between 10-15.
 The conference has exposed some flaws and I am just not as sold on the purple As as I used to be – heck, I wasn’t even that sold when they were in the 2-slot on my ballot.
 Maybe chalk all of this up to how crazy parity has become that there aren’t any bad losses anymore.

 9 – Whitworth (Up 3)